Scholarships & Aid

 Disbursement of federal aid to the student's account can be expected within 10 business days of the verification process being completed if all other requirements have been met.

 At Covenant, we offer over 100 institutional scholarships.
 Individual scholarships are outlined in the Financial Aid Handbook.
 Most scholarships are awarded to students based on information we collect during the admissions process; you do not need to submit separate applications for these scholarships.
 Some scholarships, however, such as music, and some of our most competitive leadership and academic scholarships, do require separate applications.
-Please see the Financial Aid Handbook and the Applying for Scholarships and Financial Aid page for more information and applications, or contact your admissions representative.
+Please see the Financial Aid Handbook and the Applying for Scholarships and Financial Aid page for more information and applications, or contact your admissions counselor.

 Georgia state residents may be eligible for Georgia Tuition Equalization Grant with the completion of the application and HOPE Scholarship or the Zell Miller Scholarship based on residency and grade point average.